Information Ethics Courses

-PHIL 2016 Philosophy and Ethics of Lying and Deception Examines lying and other forms of deception in a wide range of modern contexts from advertising to politics, using different theoretical approaches.
-Offers students an opportunity to use philosophical theories and methodologies to investigate what lying is, why people lie, when and why it is wrong to lie, and how we can learn from what other people say despite all of this lying.
-In modern society, we are confronted with lies, spin, half-truths, fake news, and even “BS” on a daily basis.
+Examines lying and other forms of deception in a wide range of modern contexts from advertising to politics, using different theoretical approaches.
+Offers students an opportunity to use philosophical and economic theories to investigate what lying is, why people lie, when and why it is wrong to lie, how we can learn from other people even though they might be lying, and how social institutions affect—and are affected by—all of this lying.
+In modern society, we are confronted with lies, spin, fake news, and even “BS” on a daily basis.
 Since these forms of deception play such a central role in human life, many philosophers—including Plato, Augustine, and Kant—have studied the ontology, ethics, epistemology, economics, and logic of lying and deception.

 Covers issues of justice and the public good in relation to the creation, collection, storage, analysis, processing, dissemination, and use of information.
 Discusses theories of justice and human rights, as well as ethical theories such as utilitarianism and principlism.
 Topics include intellectual and cultural property, freedom of expression, access to information, fair representation, and information privacy.
 Discusses how to create and use information technologies that promote individual flourishing and the public good while avoiding bias, exploitation, and manipulation.